KiraDiShira/Crypto/Cryptographic Tidbits/README.md

 Substitution ciphers can be compared with **transposition ciphers**.
 In a transposition cipher, the units of the plaintext are rearranged in a different and usually quite complex order, but the units themselves are left unchanged.
 By contrast, in a substitution cipher, the units of the plaintext are retained in the same sequence in the ciphertext, but the units themselves are altered.

+## Monoalphabetic vs polyalphabetic

+A **monoalphabetic cipher** is a substitution cipher in which the cipher alphabet is fixed through the encryption process.
+These ciphers are highly susceptible to frequency analysis.

+A **polyalphabetic cipher** is one based on substitution using multiple substitution alphabets.
+A good example would be the Vigenère Cipher which is basically a Caesar’s Cipher applied multiple times successively on the same plaintext.
+That is, use the Caesar Cipher on the plaintext.
+Then take that output and use a different substitution alphabet and then take that output and do it again with yet another substitution alphabet.

+## Cryptanalysis